 In today’s modern world, we are rarely, if ever, alone.
 Even if we are not in a relationship, we are constantly surrounded by people, connected through technology, and accompanied by music, TV shows, movies, and podcasts.
-However, there are a multitude of reasons why sometimes it is healthy to be alone, and why we should take advantage of it more.
-For more information on the benefits of being alone and for therapy in Walnut Creek, contact Caree Brown at your earliest convenience.
+However, there is a multitude of reasons why sometimes it is healthy to be alone, and why we should take advantage of it more.
+For more information on the benefits of being alone and for therapy, contact Caree Brown at your earliest convenience.

 Give Your Brain a Chance to Rest